hodyroff/scs-training/cluster-stacks.md

 CAPI provides these benefits using "managing Kubernetes with Kubernetes" paradigm, using a bootstrap/management Kubernetes cluster in which controllers managing target workload cluster run reconciling the target cluster to the desired state defined declaratively as custom resources.
+CAPI doesn't provide all the services needed for a fully functional Kubernetes cluster - prominently Container Network Interface (CNI) plugin, which handles pod networking in the target cluster is left for the operator to install separately.

 Cluster Stacks are a concept that combines all the important components of a Kubernetes cluster

 - Configuration of Kubernetes (e.g. Kubeadm)
-- Core Applications
-- Node Images
+- Addons (e.g. CNI)

-These main 3 elements are combined in Cluster Stacks and tested as a whole, providing a directly usable distribution for quick and safe creation or upgrade of production grade Kubernetes clusters.
+These main elements are combined in Cluster Stacks and tested as a whole, providing a directly usable distribution for quick and safe creation or upgrade of production grade Kubernetes clusters.
 A Cluster Stack is released only if everything works together, an upgrade from the previous version is possible